Arc Hydro: Project Development Best Practices

 This document captures what works well when implementing Arc Hydro projects.
 It is based on many years' experience in implementing ArcGIS and Arc Hydro projects around the world; providing support and training for Arc Hydro users; and receiving specific feedback from some of our Arc Hydro users (which is always welcome).
 There are other recommendations that could/should be made, and this document will be expanded in the future to include them as they become apparent.

 This document is not focused on a specific version of ArcGIS or Arc Hydro—it is a set of generic recommendations that transcend specific versions.
 Most of these recommendations will work well for any ArcGIS project, not just the ones based on Arc Hydro.

-This white paper includes information about:
+This technical paper includes information about:

 - Arc Hydro - Basic Information

 - Improving the Arc Hydro implementation experience